thynson/kafka-pipeline/README.md

 # kafka-pipeline

-## About this library

-`ConsumerGroupStream` from [kafka-node] when configured with `autoCommit: false`, which means it is hard to implement at-least-once guarantee with it.
 This library provide a robust, easy to use kafka message consumer based on `ConsumerGroup` from [kafka-node] that helps you managing message offsets in correct way.

+The basic idea behind this library is separate consume progress and offset commit into two [Transform] stream.
+While this idea is originate from `ConsumerGroupStream` from [kafka-node], it's buggy when you try to use it with offset being managed by yourself, which prevents you from implementing a reliable message consumer that meets guarantee that each message shloud be consumed at least once.

 Even if you don't care about at-least-once guarantee at all, `ConsumerGroupStream` duplicates a lot of message after rebalance.
 Although